-If you’ve recently started keeping African violets in your home, then you might be worried if you’ve noticed its leaves start to curl.
-Leaf curling can be a very bad sign that something is off, but it can also just be normal depending on what type of leaf curling you’re talking about.
+If you’ve recently started keeping African violets in your home, you might be worried if you’ve noticed its leaves start to curl.
+Leaf curling can be a very bad sign that something is off, but it can also just be normal depending on what type you’re talking about.

-Keep reading to get more information about African violet leaves, why they might be curling, and what to do to keep your African violets healthy.
+Keep reading to get more information about African violet leaves, why they might be curling, and what to do to keep them healthy.

 1 – Too Little Light